| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 NASB (UPDATED) TEXT: 1 THESSALONIANS 1:1

 1:1 "Paul" Saul of Tarsus is first called Paul in Acts 13:9.
-It is probable that most Jews of the "diaspora" were given at birth a Hebrew name and a Greek name.
+It is probable that most Jews of the "diaspora" were given two names at birth, a Hebrew name and a Greek name.
 If so, then Saul's parents gave him both names but why, then, does "Paul" suddenly appear in Acts 13?
 Possibly

 The Greek name Paulos meant "little."
 Several theories have been advanced about the origin of his Greek name: